Article

 This is why investors should not solely focus on the highest dividend paying stocks or funds.
 Securing a lower, growing income tends to be more important in the long run than achieving the highest starting yield.

-Looking at the current economic environment, dividends in certain sectors could come under pressure from higher interest on debt, rising costs or a weaker consumer.
+Looking at the current economic environment, dividends in certain sectors could come under pressure from rising costs or a weaker consumer.
 Every company and sector has its vulnerabilities, so it’s a good idea to have a broad range in your portfolio.

 Company earnings, and therefore dividends, fall as well as rise, but over time as economies and industries expand there should be an upward trend in dividends, hopefully providing a reasonable hedge against inflation when you zoom out to the long term.